-- Wants: you didn’t know about it before you saw an ad; your friends tell you how great it is; you don’t know why you actually need it; you already have something very similar; you mostly buy it because it’s cheap.
+- Wants: you didn’t know about it before you saw an ad; your friends tell you how great it is; you don’t know whether it adds value to your life; you already have something similar; you buy it because it’s cheap.

 Re-evaluate products a couple of months after buying them

 Once your buying rules are clear, you’ll be able to reassess every purchase you made in the last 6 months.